Baldiechic/SQL-PROJECT-CREATING-AND-MANAGING-A-RELATIONAL-DATABASE/README.md

 ![](performance.png)

+---

 ### 4. Adding Constraints: This was achieved using NOT NULL.
 This will stop columns where I have added this constraint from taking null values.
 As you can see, from the syntax and results, the not null was added to student_id column and subject column.

 ![](constraints.png)

+---

 ### 5. Renaming the Column: I renamed column name ‘Subject’ to ‘Course’ using Exec.sp_rename old column name with new column name.

 ![](course.png)

+---

 ### 6. Dropping A Column: Best practices for a data engineer is to make a copy of a table before dropping a column in SQL.
 This is because a column which has been dropped cannot be restored and all values will be lost.
 After making a copy of the table, I dropped the ‘Age’ Column.

 ![](students_info_copy.png)

 ![](no_age.png)

+---

 ## CONCLUSION
-I have successfully designed and managed a 'Students Records' database using SQL.
+I have successfully designed and managed a 'Students Record' database using SQL.
 I created tables, enforced data integrity through constraints, and adapted the structure to evolving needs.
 This project has equipped me with valuable skills in SQL, data organization, and has prepared me for future data analysis and custom query development.
 It highlights my dedication to effective data management, a critical asset for informed decision-making.